-26 This LOT finding in this review is consistent with the Department's finding of two LOTs in LGE's home market in the underlying less-than-fair-value investigation and in the previous administrative reviews of this AD order.
-See Notice of Preliminary Determination of Sales at Less Than Fair Value and Postponement of Final Determination: Large Residential Washers from the Republic of Korea, 77 FR 46391, 46397-98 (August 3, 2012), unchanged in Notice of Final Determination of Sales at Less Than Fair Value: Large Residential Washers from the Republic of Korea, 77 FR 75988, 75990 (December 26, 2012) (LTFV Final); Large Residential Washers from the Republic of Korea: Preliminary Results of the Antidumping Duty Administrative Review; 2012-2014, 80 FR 12456 (March 9, 2015), and accompanying Preliminary Decision Memorandum (PDM) at 11-13, unchanged in Large Residential Washers from the Republic of Korea: Final Results of the Antidumping Duty Administrative Review, 2012-2014, 80 FR 55595 (September 16, 2015); Large Residential Washers from the Republic of Korea: Preliminary Results of the Antidumping Duty Administrative Review; 2014- 2015, 81 FR 12875 (March 11, 2016), and accompanying PDM at 9-12, unchanged in Large Residential Washers from the Republic of Korea: Final Results of the Antidumping Duty Administrative Review, 2014-2015, 81 FR 62715 (September 12, 2016); and Large Residential Washers From the Republic of Korea: Preliminary Results of the Antidumping Duty Administrative Review; 2015-2016, 82 FR 12536 (March 6, 2017), and accompanying PDM at 9-12, unchanged in Large Residential Washers From the Republic of Korea: Final Results of Antidumping Duty Administrative Review; 2015-2016, 82 FR 42788 (September 12, 2017) (AR3 Final).
+&lt;sup>30 This LOT finding in this review is consistent with Commerce's finding of two LOTs in LGE's home market in the underlying LTFV investigation and in the previous administrative reviews of this AD order.
+See Notice of Preliminary Determination of Sales at Less Than Fair Value and Postponement of Final Determination: Large Residential Washers from the Republic of Korea, 77 FR 46391, 46397-98 (August 3, 2012) (unchanged in Notice of Final Determination of Sales at Less Than Fair Value: Large Residential Washers from the Republic of Korea, 77 FR 75988 (December 26, 2012)); Large Residential Washers from the Republic of Korea: Preliminary Results of the Antidumping Duty Administrative Review; 2012-2014, 80 FR 12456 (March 9, 2015), and accompanying PDM at 11-13 (LRWs 2012-2014 Prelim) (unchanged in Large Residential Washers from the Republic of Korea: Final Results of the Antidumping Duty Administrative Review, 2012-2014, 80 FR 55595 (September 16, 2015) (LRWs 2012-2014 Final)); Large Residential Washers from the Republic of Korea: Preliminary Results of the Antidumping Duty Administrative Review; 2014-2015, 81 FR 12875 (March 11, 2016), and accompanying PDM at 9-12 (LRWs 2014-2015 Prelim) (unchanged in Large Residential Washers from the Republic of Korea: Final Results of the Antidumping Duty Administrative Review, 2014-2015, 81 FR 62715 (September 12, 2016) (LRWs 2014-2015 Final); LRWs 2015-2016 Prelim and accompanying PDM at 9-12 (unchanged in LRWs 2015-2016 Final); Large Residential Washers from the Republic of Korea: Preliminary Results of the Antidumping Duty Administrative Review; 2016-2017, 82 FR 51813 (November 8, 2017), and accompanying PDM at 8-11 (LRWs 2016-2017 Prelim) (unchanged in Large Residential Washers from the Republic of Korea: Final Results of Antidumping Duty Administrative Review; 2016-2017, 83 FR 4467 (January 31, 2018) (LRWs 2016-2017 Final)).

-(3) warranty and technical support.
-Accordingly, based on the selling function categories, we find that LGE performed sales and marketing, freight and delivery services, and warranty and technical support for U.S. sales, and that these functions were performed at the same or similar level of intensity to all three channels of distribution.
-Therefore, because the selling functions LGE performed in Korea do not differ significantly among these three channels, we preliminarily determine that LGE made sales at one LOT in the United States.
+at the final end user (Channel 5)).
+As discussed above, LGE's Channel 4 sales are of non-prime merchandise which we are comparing to CV.
+For the four channels of distribution of prime merchandise, LGE reported that it performed the following selling functions in Korea for sales to U.S. customers: direct sales personnel, strategic/economic planning, sales forecasting, marketing, warranty/after sales service, inventory maintenance, freight and delivery arrangements, and packing.
+These selling activities can be generally grouped into three selling function categories for analysis: (1) sales and marketing; (2) freight and delivery services; and (3) warranty and technical support.
+Accordingly, based on the selling function categories, we find that LGE performed sales and marketing, freight and delivery services, and warranty and technical support for U.S. sales, and that these functions were performed at the same or similar level of intensity to all four channels of distribution.
+Therefore, because the selling functions LGE performed in Korea do not differ significantly among these four channels, we preliminarily determine that LGE made sales at one LOT in the United States.